cmit-hackathon-2016/cakestarter/README.md

 <Add more details if we feel like it>

 ## Background
-CakeStarter was created during a Nordea CMIT Hackathon in January of 2016
+CakeStarter was created during a Nordea CMIT Hackathon in January of 2016 by
+- Julian H
+- Sofus M
+- Fredrik P
+- Nok U
+- Andrey T
+- Rune G